25 Most Beautiful Places in California to Visit

 Filoli Historic House & Garden

-My favorite place in the Bay Area, and another one of the most beautiful places in California, is Filoli.
+My favorite place in the Bay Area, and another one of the most beautiful places in California, is Filoli Historic House & Garden.
 It was previously a private estate, but opened to the public in the 1970s.
 Filoli has a historic mansion, manicured gardens, forested hiking trails, and seasonal events.

-The gardens at Filoli change constantly as the seasons change, with a plethora of flowers throughout spring and summer, pumpkins and fall foliage in autumn, and a festive holiday event from December-January.
+The gardens at Filoli change constantly as the seasons change, with a plethora of flowers throughout spring and summer, pumpkins and fall foliage in autumn, and a festive holiday event from December to January.

 Recommendations: Visit in spring for the largest amount of blooms, get tickets in advance for their Halloween and Holiday events, and plan to spend at least 2 hours walking around the house and garden.